 I was sitting in our living room with my mother who answered the questions truthfully and with the kind of reverence that only a person brought up in authoritarianism can display towards a census lady.

-When it was my turn, my mother kept answering questions about me, but there was one question the census lady addressed directly to me.
-She bowed deeply forward in the armchair, looked straight in my eyes and asked in a way I still remember
+When it was my turn, my mother kept answering questions about me but there was one question the census lady addressed directly to me.
+She leaned deeply forward in the armchair, looked straight in my eyes and asked in a way I still remember

 “Have you been christened, my dear?”